currycurry915/M2A/README.md

 ## Setup

+The environment is very similar to [Video-P2P](https://github.com/ShaoTengLiu/Video-P2P).

+The versions of the packages we installed are:

+torch: 1.12.1
+xformers: 0.0.15.dev0+0bad001.d20230712

+In the case of xformers, I installed it through the [link](https://github.com/bryandlee/Tune-A-Video/issues/4) introduced by Video-P2P.

 ```shell
 pip install -r requirements.txt
 ```
-The environment is very similar to [Video-P2P](https://github.com/ShaoTengLiu/Video-P2P).

 ## Weights